suyu-chen/Timetabling-Software/README.md

 # Timetabling-Software
-Using data given from our high school developed an algorithim to assign students, teachers, and rooms to create a high school timetable
+A program to generate a high school timetable using student course choices and room availability, attempting to maximize the number of student course choices fulfilled and ensuring sufficient room availability.

-A program to generate a high school timetable using student course choices and room availability, attempting to maximize the number of student course choices fulfilled and ensuring sufficient room availability
+Tested using authentic (but obfuscated) student course choice data from our high school, achieving ~90% of student course choices fulfilled